 If you are convicted of a sex offense, you are required to renew your Nevada driver’s license annually once your current license expires.
 (Non-sex offenders renew licenses only once every eight years.)

-Every year, the DMV mails convicted sex offenders a driver’s license renewal notice about 45 days before your license is set to expire.
+Every year, the DMV will mail you a driver’s license renewal notice about 45 days before your license is set to expire.
 Then you must renew the license in person at a DMV office.
-You may not renew by mail or online.10
+You may not renew by mail or online.

-Sometimes there is a miscommunication or lack of communication between government agencies about who is required to register and where.
+Sometimes, there is a miscommunication or lack of communication between government agencies about who must register and where.
 These information gaps can lead to false arrests:

 When you initially register as a sex offender at your local law enforcement station, human beings are inputting the information into the databases.
-And sometimes these people enter the wrong information, which may lead to false arrests:
+Sometimes these people enter the wrong information, which may lead to false arrests:

 Sometimes disgruntled police permit their individual prejudices to overpower their duty to follow the law.
 One way they may take out their aggression is to punish you by conveniently “losing” your paperwork and falsely claiming that you failed to register.